-One of the fastest and easiest way to listen to VPR is using voice commands with your "smart speaker."
+One of the fastest and easiest ways to listen to VPR is using voice commands with your "smart speaker."

-Check out VPR.org/smart for an overview of how to use Amazon Alexa and Google Home (Apple Homepod coming soon)
+Check out VPR.org/smart for an overview of how to use Amazon Alexa, Google Home and Apple Homepod.

 For details on Amazon Alexa, take a peek at this VPR Blog post about how to use Alexa to listen to VPR streams, podcasts and news.
 We're still learning more about Google Home, but at this point the easiest way to listen is to say "OK Google, play NPR" and "OK Google, stream VPR Classical."